Shopify/flash-list/documentation/docs/fundamentals/usage.md

 Changing item span is useful when you have grid layouts (numColumns > 1) and you want few items to be bigger than the rest.

 Modify the given layout.
-Do not return.
+Do not return any value from the method.
 FlashList will fallback to default values if this is ignored.

 :::warning Performance
 This method is called very frequently.
 Keep it fast.